tylerlong/kickstart/README.md

 [Nunjucks](https://github.com/mozilla/nunjucks) is the underlying templating engine.

-You can use some of its adanvaced features.
+You can use some of its [adanvaced features](https://mozilla.github.io/nunjucks/templating.html).
+Sample:

 `config.yml`: